 Celebrate Hispanic Heritage Month

-September 15 marked the beginning of National Hispanic Heritage Month.
+September 15 marks the beginning of National Hispanic Heritage Month.
 Hispanic Heritage Month encourages the celebration of the accomplishments and contributions of American citizens of Spanish, Mexican, Central/South American, and Caribbean ancestry.
 When President Lyndon Johnson started the event in 1968, it only lasted one week, but it was expanded to last a full 30 days in 1988 by President Ronald Reagan.
 A pivotal month for many Latin American countries, the countries of El Salvador, Costa Rica, Honduras, Guatemala, and Nicaragua celebrate their independence on September 15.
 Mexico’s independence day follows on September 16, and Chile’s on September 18. [source]

 Hispanic heritage is alive and well all around us in Santa Barbara and throughout California, from the street signs you see on a daily basis to Santa Barbara’s Old Spanish Days.
 The Hispanic population in California is an amazing 38.1%. [source] This is why we encourage students to learn more about the incredible contributions Latinos have made to American culture, history, and society.
 Below is short list of fun and creative ways to start a month long fiesta.